ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - Amount
 - Fee

-More complex transactions include an additional data field that needs to be decoded in order to display the following information to the user:

-- ESDT token transfer: the additional information contains the token identifier and the value to transfer (see [[docs.multiversx/esdt-transfers]](https://docs.multiversx.com/tokens/esdt-tokens#transfers)).
-- ESDT NFT transfer: the additional information contains the collection identifier, the NFT nonce, the quantity and the destination address (see [[docs.multiversx/nft-transfers]](https://docs.multiversx.com/tokens/nft-tokens#transfers)).
-- Smart contracts: the data field contains several information that needs to be decoded according to the recognized smart contract.
+More complex transactions include additional data fields that shall be decoded as well.
+For example, ESDT token transfer requires to decode in addition the token identifier and the value to transfer (see [[docs.multiversx/esdt-transfers]](https://docs.multiversx.com/tokens/esdt-tokens#transfers)).
+For ESDT NFT transfer, the collection identifier, the NFT nonce, the quantity and the destination address shall be decoded (see [[docs.multiversx/nft-transfers]](https://docs.multiversx.com/tokens/nft-tokens#transfers)).
+For smart contracts, the data field of the transaction contains diverse information that shall be decoded accordingly.

 - **Stellar transaction decoding**

 The Stellar transactions contain all the essential information for user verification: